Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Introduction

+FBQC is a quantum computing paradigm in which the fundamental building blocks of the computation are resource states; joint, entangling measurements called \emph{fusions}; and feed-forward operations.
+For a conceptual overview of FBQC, see Appendix \ref{sec:fusion}.
 A promising technology that can realize these operations in practice is photonics~\cite{FBQCpaper}.
 Physically, the resource states can be created using a \emph{resource state generator} (RSG), a gadget that emits the resource states encoded in a finite number of photons~\cite{FBQCpaper}.
-The requisite measurements can be performed via a process called \emph{fusion}, which one can perform in a variety of ways using only linear optical elements and photon-detection~\cite{Browne2005,FBQCpaper}.
+The requisite fusion measurements can be performed in a variety of ways using only linear optical elements and photon-detection~\cite{Browne2005,FBQCpaper}.

 A salient feature of the photon-based FBQC scheme is the possibility of \emph{interleaving}~\cite{Interleaving}.
 Photons can be stored in an optical delay line of large length without significantly degrading the quality of the photonic qubits.
 This leads to a compelling ability to easily trade off between the footprint of the device and the runtime of the computation, potentially leading to a more modest engineering overhead in building a large-scale quantum computer.
 Naturally, the overall cost of the algorithm will greatly depend on the length of the delay line.